benfoxall/win-win/README.md

 	-? image of TWon?
 	- so (diagram) - we've got a webserver and two clients, they both request a page,  then the state changes, so we push it up in a request.
 But how does it come back down?
 	- there are a few ways to do this xhr polling, longpolling, sse, websockets
+	- the pretty mental way of doing this is websockets